 Declaration of a crime emergency in the District of Columbia

-Also on 15 August 2025, U.S. Congressional representatives Jamie Raskin and Robert Garcia, the top Democrats on the House Judiciary and the Oversight and Government Reform committees, joined D.C.
-Congressional Delegate Eleanor Holmes Norton in introducing a joint resolution to terminate the 11 August 2025 emergency declaration.
+Also on August 15, 2025, U.S. Congressional representatives Jamie Raskin and Robert Garcia, the top Democrats on the House Judiciary and the Oversight and Government Reform committees, joined D.C.
+Congressional Delegate Eleanor Holmes Norton in introducing a joint resolution to terminate the August 11, 2025 emergency declaration.
 U.S. Senator Chris Van Hollen planned to introduce a Senate version of the joint resolution as well.
-Given Republican control of the U.S. House and Senate, the joint resolution will almost certainly not pass, and even were it to pass, it is highly unlikely that the President would sign it into law.
+Given Republican control of the U.S. House and Senate, the joint resolution was largely irrelevant, and even were it to pass, it is highly unlikely that the President would sign it into law.
 Further details on features of the joint resolution can be found here.

 ISSE will be following this story as it develops.